PakshP/ModCompany-Installer/README.md

 The music for the Boombox Mod is also not in here, put your own if you want.

+## Instructions to repackage with differenet mods
+1. In the main python code there are two lines that consist of the fileID of both zips in Google Drive.
+You would need to change those to whatever your fileID is.
+2. You would also need a credentials.json from the GoogleDriveAPI
+3. Using pyinstaller, you would need to run this command: pyinstaller --onefile --windowed --icon=app_icon.ico --add-data "dark_mode.qss;." --add-data "credentials.json;." modpack_installer.py
+4. this will output a dist folder that has the exe installer.

 ### Author

 Paksh Patel